“Hi, can we talk about Basilicata Alpaca for a blog post?”

 “Sure, you can call me now if you have time.
 Before or immediately after lunch as this afternoon I will be busy with some University students”.

-The farm is at the bottom of the plateu where Acerenza is perched, near the artificial lake, in a peaceful and beautiful spot of Basilicata.
-Canio lives here with is family and 10 years ago he could not imagine how his life would have changed after an Internet search for “something cute”.
+The farm is at the bottom of the plateau where Acerenza is perched, near the artificial lake, in a peaceful and beautiful spot of Basilicata.
+Canio lives here with his family and 10 years ago he could not imagine how his life would have changed after an Internet search for “something cute”.

-I had the pleasure to talk to Canio and to ask him more about this project.
+I had the pleasure to talk to Canio and to ask him more about this project and how he came with the idea of breeding Alpacas in Basilicata.

-As Alpacas are not exactly a familiar breed in Italy, my first question is how did you come out with the idea of starting breeding these animals?
+As Alpacas are not exactly a familiar breed in Basilicata and Italy, my first question is how did you come out with the idea of starting breeding these animals?

 Well, at the beginning I didn’t want to start breeding them.
 One day I was searching the internet “animals like teddy bears” and I stumbled upon Alpacas.
 I started reading about them and wanted to have one as they were so cute.
 I also checked if I could buy them, if they could live in Basilicata, my region, and once I understood it was possible, I decided to buy the first three, but just for me.